Best Practices for Interacting with Persons with Disabilities: A Guide

 Persons who are Deaf, deafened or hard of hearing

 "Deaf" is used to describe a person who communicates in sign language.
 However, note that there are different preferences: persons who are signing deaf and who prefer to communication using sign language, and persons who are oral deaf whose preferred mode of communication is verbal and auditory.
 In Canada, there are two predominant visual languages: American Sign Language (ASL) and langue des signes québécoise (LSQ).
 Deaf culture is a linguistic cultural minority with five distinguishing features for sociological criteria, specifically: language, values, traditions, norms and identity.

 "Deafened" is used to describe a person who lost their hearing after learning speech.
 "Hard of hearing" is used to describe a person who is unable to hear well.
-There are a variety of communication techniques used by persons who are deafened or hard of hearing, such as lip or speech reading, or by using an assistive listening system (the use of a microphone to capture sound and transmit this wirelessly, including through an induction loop (also known as a “hearing loop”), to a person who uses a wireless receiver to hear the sound).
+There are a variety of communication techniques used by persons who are deafened or hard of hearing, such as lip or speech reading, or by using an assistive listening system.
+This can include the use of a microphone to capture sound which is transmitted wirelessly, including through an induction loop (also known as a “hearing loop”), to a person who uses a wireless receiver to hear the sound.

 - Get the person's attention before you speak.
 A gentle tap on the shoulder is appropriate if the person is near you, or you can wave your hand if the person is at a distance.